How to Measure Your PPC Campaign’s Success

 1. Conversion rate

 The conversion rate measures the percentage of visitors who take the desired action on your website, such as filling out a form or making a purchase.
 It’s the most important metric to track as it directly impacts your return on investment (ROI).
-To calculate your conversion rate, divide the number of conversions by the total number of clicks and multiply by 100.
+For you and your partner conversion rate optimization agency to quickly calculate this rate, divide the number of conversions by the total number of clicks and multiply by 100.

 For example, if your ad receives 100 clicks and generates five conversions, your conversion rate is 5%.
 A high conversion rate indicates that your ad copy, landing page, and call-to-action are effectively persuading users to take action.